tywalch/electrodb/README.md

 }
 ```

-**Example 2**
+**Example 2 - Making a virtual attribute that never persists to the database:**

-Making a virtual attribute that never persists to the database.
-In this example we have an attribute "displayPrice" that need's its getter called anytime an item's "price" attribute is retrieved. "displayPrice" uses `watch` to define its need to _never_ save its value to the database by returning undefined in its setter Additionally "displayPrice" leverages `watch` to return a formatted value based off the "price" by specifying that its getter method should be called whenever the getter method for "price" is called.
+In this example we have an attribute `"displayPrice"` that needs its getter called anytime an item's `"price"` attribute is retrieved.
+The attribute `"displayPrice"` uses `watch` to return a formatted price string based whenever an item with a `"price"` attribute is queried.
+Additionally, `"displayPrice"` always returns `undefined` from its setter method to ensure that it will never write data back to the table.

 ```javascript
 {
   model: {